 Curry Hammock State Park – Marathon

-It is possible to visit Florida’s state parks from 8 a.m. to sundown every day of the year.
+Visiting Florida’s state parks from 8 a.m. to sundown every day of the year is possible.

 Windley Key Fossil Reef Geological State Park – Islamorada